icinganalysis/icinganalysis.github.io/content/NACA-RM-A9C09.md

 racy, duration of a single reading, and advantages and disadvantages associated with their use.
 Recommendations are presented for the continued research and development of icing meteorological instruments.

-##Key points
-1. Nine instruments, including the fixed cylinder and rotating mulitcylinder, are qualitatively assessed.
-2. "The [multicylinder] method has assumed the position of a standard against which other instruments are calibrated, and is apt to remain so..."
-3. The effect of mass measurements errors on multicylinder results were assessed.
-4. "A reliable method for the measurement of drop-size distribution should be developed"

 ##Discussion